 the process of packing that is part of the production cycle applied to a bulk product to obtain the finished product.
-It also refers to any material, including painted material, employed in the packaging of a product including any outer packaging used for transportation of shipment.
-Packaging materials are referred to as primary or secondary according to whether or not they are intended to be in direct contact with the product.
+Any material, including painted material, employed in the packaging of a product including any outer packaging used for transportation of shipment.
+Packaging materials are referred to as primary or secondary according to whether or not they are intended to be in direct contact with the product rancidity formation of off-flavors in food due to lipid oxidation (oxidative rancidity) and/or release of free fatty acids by lipolysis (hydrolytic rancidity)

-rancidity

-formation of off-flavors in food due to lipid oxidation (oxidative rancidity) and/or release of free fatty acids by lipolysis (hydrolytic rancidity)